anz-bank/sysl-catalog/README.md

 # syslcatalog

-A markdown + Diagram generator for sysl specifications
+A markdown/html + Diagram generator for sysl specifications

 ## Installation